 For international brands with a very diverse consumer base, making the choice can be even more overwhelming, especially with the wide availability of multilingual call center service providers in top outsourcing destinations.

-English, being the universal language, should be a default medium for delivering assistance, but what other languages should you use?
+With English being the universal language, it is the default medium for delivering assistance.
+But what other languages do multilingual call centers use?

 To help you narrow down your choices, see these lists:

 Most Spoken Languages in the World (excluding English)

 Most Spoken Languages by Number of Countries